 The frequency converter is able to start with motor running by applying current to motor and searching for the frequency corresponding to the speed the motor is running at.
-Searching starts from the maximum frequency towards the zero frequency until the correct value is detected.
+When activated in closed loop control drive will not wait 90 % flux level before releasing reference, reference is released immediately.

 Use this mode if the motor is coasting when the start command is given.
-With the flying start it is possible to start motor form actual speed without forcing the speed to zero before ramping to reference.
+With the flying start it is possible to start motor from actual speed without forcing the speed to zero before ramping to reference.